 1. Principle of similars :Similia Similibus Curentur i.e. Let likes be treated by likes

-The drug which manifest the “likeness” i.e. most likelyto cure or relieve a case of disease is that drug which when administered to a healthy person, has shown itself capable of producing symptoms which most closely resemble those of the case of disease.
+The drug which manifest the “likeness” i.e. most likelyto cure or relieve a case of disease is that drug which when administered to a healthy person, has shown itself capable of producing symptoms and changes in sensation experienced which most closely resemble those of the case of disease.

 The same drug acts differently when given to a person under conditions of disease from what it would do in the same person when in health.
 The powers of any drug over the human organism, is the sum-total of the symptoms andalterationsit has caused when introduced into a healthy organism, and the symptoms and morbid changes it has removed when given to the sick.